datstartup/ubuntuopenbox/_posts/2020-07-12-Multiple-monitors-in-Linux-with-Arandr.md

 ```

 I use `polybar` and only want to add it to just my laptop's monitor (I use another one for just pure display for my web dev task).
-I get the monitor name from Arandr.
+I got the monitor name from Arandr.

 ```bash
 [bar/example]